 TNR must be instituted to end the killing of healthy and treatable cats.
 While many shelters may potentially come close to or reach a 90% live release rate, feral cats may still be killed.
 Simply put, New Jersey cannot become a no kill state without TNR becoming the law of the land.
 The Companion Animal Protection Act (“CAPA”) prevents shelters and municipalities from taking actions to hinder TNR, such as banning feral cat colony caretakers from feeding cats and lending traps out to the public for catching and killing feral cats.
 Even without an explicit law allowing TNR, the New Jersey Department of Health should encourage municipalities to implement TNR by changing its neutral stance on TNR to an endorsement of the practice.
-Furthermore, shelters, especially private facilities with animal control contracts, should refuse to take feral cats from places where TNR is prohibited and the shelter cannot place these feral cats as barn cats or send these animals to reputable sanctuaries per recommendations of many national animal welfare groups.
+Furthermore, shelters, especially private facilities with animal control contracts, should refuse to take feral cats from places where TNR is prohibited and the shelters cannot place these feral cats as barn cats or send these animals to reputable sanctuaries per recommendations of many national animal welfare groups.

 Shelters should not use anti-feral cat laws as an excuse for failing to institute innovative programs.
 Too many times shelters blame anti-feral cat ordinances for their outrageously high cat kill rates.
-However, my analysis proves cats are not dying in New Jersey’s shelter system due to too many cats coming into the state’s shelter system.
+However, my analysis proves cats are not dying in New Jersey’s shelter system due to too many cats coming in.
 While TNR certainly would reduce cat intake and make saving lives easier, our state’s shelter system has more than enough space to handle the number of cats that come in.
-Shelters need to implement key programs, such as foster care, high volume adoptions, and vaccination upon intake.
+Shelters need to implement key programs, such as foster care, high volume adoptions and vaccination upon intake.
 Additionally, shelters need to stay open weeknights and weekends when working people can adopt.
 Similarly, shelters should use innovative marketing, customer friendly open adoption processes, multiple off-site adoption locations, and frequent discounted adoption promotions to quickly move cats into good homes.
 Furthermore, implementing a program where fearful and aggressive cats are touched gently and spoken to softly likely will significantly reduce the number of cats labeled as “feral” and increase adoptions.
 Thus, anti-TNR ordinances do not prevent shelters from implementing other life saving policies.

 Shelters Do Not Need to Leave Friendly Cats on the Street

 Shelters do not need to neuter and release friendly cats or refuse to take these cats in given enough capacity exists within the New Jersey shelter system.
 In 2013, a group of animal welfare leaders, which included the Humane Society of the United States (“HSUS”) and the ASPCA, prepared a white paper stating a shelter should not impound cats if those cats or other cats in the shelter would subsequently be killed.
 The evidence supporting this policy, such as cats being more likely to find homes on the street than in traditional shelters, is quite strong.
+Subsequently, many shelters across the nation implemented these policies.
 However, my analysis shows the entire New Jersey shelter system does have enough space to handle friendly cats.
 While certain shelters are space constrained and could benefit from refusing to admit healthy and friendly cats, other shelters in the state have more than enough capacity to step in and find these cats homes.
 Thus, New Jersey shelters do not need to resort to refusing to take in friendly cats or neutering and releasing friendly cats to avoid killing cats provided these shelters work together and follow best practices.